-Setoo Reaches Agreement to Offer Insurance Products to lm Group Customers
+Setoo Reaches Agreement to Offer Insurance Products to lm group Customers

 The initiative will empower lm group to offer super targeted, personalised and transparent protections that drive conversions.
 Customers using the new insurance products will benefit from an improved customer journey and an exceptional insurance experience.

-Guk Kim, Chief Growth Officer at lastminute Group, said "This initiative with Setoo creates new opportunities to drive ancillary offers and also boost our brand loyalty by providing our customers with more personalised and hassle-free products.
+Guk Kim, Chief Growth Officer at lm group, said "This initiative with Setoo creates new opportunities to drive ancillary offers and also boost our brand loyalty by providing our customers with more personalised and hassle-free products.
 Setoo's platform enables the flexibility to constantly test new products that can protect our customers from unforeseen events, optimising performance and conversion."

 Noam Shapira, co-founder and co-CEO, Setoo, said "We are delighted to be selected by lm group to expand their value-added offerings.
 We look forward to a long and fruitful collaboration that will generate exciting new products to protect consumers against a variety of risks and enhance their overall travel experience."